bpg/terraform-provider-proxmox/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/-buy%20me%20a%20coffee-5F7FFF?logo=buymeacoffee&labelColor=gray&logoColor=FFDD00)](https://www.buymeacoffee.com/bpgca)
 [![Wakatime](https://wakatime.com/badge/github/bpg/terraform-provider-proxmox.svg)](https://wakatime.com/@a51a1a51-85c3-497b-b88a-3b310a709909/projects/vdtgmpvjom)

-A Terraform / OpenTofu Provider which adds support for Proxmox solutions.
+A Terraform / OpenTofu Provider that adds support for Proxmox solutions.

 This repository is a fork of <https://github.com/danitso/terraform-provider-proxmox> which is no longer maintained.

-## Compatibility promise
+## Compatibility Promise

 This provider is compatible with the latest version of Proxmox VE (currently 8.2).
 While it may work with older 7.x versions, it is not guaranteed to do so.

-While provider is on version 0.x, it is not guaranteed to be backwards compatible with all previous minor versions.
+While the provider is on version 0.x, it is not guaranteed to be backward compatible with all previous minor versions.
-However, we will try to keep the backwards compatibility between provider versions as much as possible.
+However, we will try to maintain backward compatibility between provider versions as much as possible.

 ## Requirements